 Mauldin Elementary Students

-The total enrollment of Mauldin Elementary in 2014-2015 was 911.
-The enrollment has reached as high as 1120.
-Student attendance rate is 96.7%, and 47% participating in the free or reduced lunch program.
+The total enrollment of Mauldin Elementary in 2016-2017 is 941.
+Our enrollment has remained consistent over the past two years.
+Student attendance rate is 95.6%, and 54.6% participating in the free or reduced lunch program.